 - Direct your child’s attention.
 Try to distract your child with an appealing object or by giving them something else to do.
 Do something fun.
-Let them help you cook dinner… anything that could draw their attention away from a situation that may spark a tantrum.
+Let them help you cook dinner or do anything that could draw their attention away from a situation that may spark a tantrum.

 - Consider that your child might be tired or hungry.
 Make sure your child gets enough sleep and don’t let them get too hungry.

 - Give them choices.
-When possible and whenever necessary to diffuse a looming tantrum, allow your child to make choices.
+When possible and whenever necessary diffuse a looming tantrum.
+Allow your child to make choices.
 Can they choose their snacks?
 If your child can’t play with a phone, would they be okay with toys?
 Can they choose what books to read for bedtime?
-This helps toddlers feel they have some control over their day – and learn decision-making skills.
+This helps toddlers feel they have some control over their day and learn decision-making skills.

-- Establish schedules and routines.
-And stick to them as much as possible.
+- Establish schedules and routines and stick to them as much as possible.
 Tantrums may be less likely if your child knows what to do and expect during the day.
-Routines allow child to adjust their behavior without throwing a tantrum and to recognize that certain things occur at about the same time and in roughly the same sequence each day.
+Routines allow a child to adjust their behavior without throwing a tantrum and to recognize that certain things occur at about the same time and in roughly the same sequence each day.

 - Provide challenging yet age-appropriate activities.
 Provide your child with age-appropriate activities but make sure the skills required should be things your child is capable of doing.
 Otherwise, they may throw a tantrum out of frustration or just to escape the activity.